 Timing of Intervention

-Surgery to correct craniosynostosis can be done at any age.
-The ideal time is between 4 –10 months, depending on which suture is fused shut.
-However, when using endoscopic, or minimal invasive surgical approaches to craniosynostosis of any type, the operation is best done very early, between 2-4 months of age.
+Children with craniosynostosis can undertake surgery at any age.
+However, most surgeons will recommend the procedure for infants aged four to nine months.
+The goal of a craniosynostosis surgery is to separate the skull’s sutures, reshape the bones, and place them in the proper position.
+This way, the child’s head and brain can continue growing normally.
 The goal of the operation is to remove the obstructive fused skull bone early and then remodel the post-operative immature remaining skull bones, through an orthotic banding device, or helmet.
 Helmet therapy is variable in duration depending on severity of the deformity, ranging from 3-12 months, and beginning 1-3 weeks after surgery.
 Endoscopic approaches are commonly used for sagittal synostosis with excellent results.
 It can be used in other types of fusions, but patient selection and scale of the deformity are critical in deciding when to use this approach versus open techniques.
 However, it is being employed more often and with success in metopic and lambdoid fusions.
 We continue to push the bar of less invasive techniques for surgery.
 The goal, however, is an excellent result and therefore patient’s age, type of fusion and severity all weigh into deciding which approach is best.

 In favor of operating at an earlier age are: